Online social movement: History

+In the Second EDSA Revolution in the Philippines in 2001, SMS messaging was popularly used to mobilize citizens and coordinate protests, with an estimated 70 million messages (including via email and the Web) exchanged during the event of president Joseph Estrada's impeachment.

 Since the late 2000s, there has been an increasing use of commercial social media platforms by social movements.
 According to Lopes, "Social Media websites such as Facebook, Twitter, YouTube, and the various online blogs have arguably given a voice to individuals that otherwise would not be heard."

 Many people have conflicting views on social media and its effectiveness when put to the task of activism.
 The Pew Research Center found that some 64% of Americans feel that the statement ‘social media help give a voice to underrepresented groups’ describes these sites very or somewhat well.
 But a larger share, 77%, say social networking sites distract people from issues that are truly important, and 71% agree with the assertion that ‘social media makes people believe they're making a difference even when they really are not really making change.'
 The debate on whether social media has added or retracted to the function of social movements as compared to historical precedence remains at the forefront of modern discussions on these issues.

 In 2020, the COVID-19 pandemic forced social movements to reinvent their protest strategies.
 Strict social distancing measures prevented traditional physical demonstrations in several countries, such as Italy, or limited the number of people that could gather, as in France and Germany.
 Many movements were forced to campaign online.
 Moreover, with the concept of people-less protests, first described by Yunus Berndt, a form of political activism at the intersection of online and offline spheres emerged.